CupCleaner: A Hybrid Data Cleaning Approach for Comment Updating: Results

-To answer RQ4, we examine the time required to clean the dataset and compare it to training one epoch of the model on the raw dataset.
+\lqy{ To answer RQ4, we examine the time required to clean the dataset and compare it to training one epoch of the model on the raw dataset.
 An epoch means that the model goes through all the training data once and adjusts its weights based on the loss function during the training process.
-We select CodeT5 as the baseline model to calculate the time required to train one epoch.
-In one epoch of model training, we calculate the time spent on the training set and the time it spent on validation set after one epoch.
-During the data cleaning process, we calculate the total time spent on semantic analysis, final score calculation, and searching for anchor points.
+We select CodeT5 as the baseline model to calculate the time required to train one epoch, as it has exhibited relatively high performance in previous experiments.
+In one epoch of model training, we calculate the time spent on the training set and the time spent on the validation set after one epoch.
+During the data cleaning process, we calculate the time spent on static and dynamic strategies.
+Table~\ref{tab_rq3} shows the basic statistics of time consumption, where training one epoch on the \textit{Panthaplackel et al., 2020} dataset takes approximately 4.38 minutes, while on the \textit{Panthaplackel et al., 2021} dataset, it takes around 12.15 minutes. }